-Plaque buildup or tooth decay at the gum line: Sensitivity may result when plaque and tartar buildup around the root
+- Plaque buildup or tooth decay at the gum line: Sensitivity may result when plaque and tartar buildup around the root of a tooth.

-Tooth whitening products: These products may make your smile brighter, but they are notorious for
+- Tooth whitening products: These products may make your smile brighter, but they are notorious for causing sensitivity.

 What Can I Do if I Have Sensitive Teeth?

-Use a mouth guard.
-If you grind your teeth, a mouth guard can protect your teeth from damage
+- Use a mouth guard.
+If you grind your teeth, a mouth guard can protect your teeth from damage while you sleep.

 Love Your Teeth – Contact Advanced Dentistry & Implant Center Today!

 Are you seeking a top dentist in San Diego?
 Look no further than Advanced Dentistry & Implant Center.
 Dr. Roya Mirkhan has over 15 years of experience providing the highest level of quality dental care to patients throughout the San Diego area.
 Whether you need a routine cleaning or a brand new tooth, we offer a wide variety of dental services to meet your every need.
 Get started with a free consultation today by calling (858) 348-5859.